 (3) The principal inspector may at any time inspect an eligible authority’s records in order to ascertain the extent to which the authority’s officers have complied with Part 2 during any period.

-[Section 10 amended by No. 1 of 2000 s.
+[Section 10 amended: No. 1 of 2000 s.
 7 and 9(2).]

 11. Reports about inspections, duties as to